 - Acquisitions: In this case, a company takes over the shares of another company, thus acquiring ideas, technologies, and skills, and may choose to integrate employees into its workforce.

-- Open innovation platforms: these are virtual spaces that bring together the challenges of companies, public institutions, and organizations, and aim to connect companies and individuals specialized in different sectors; to promote innovation initiatives such as those mentioned above.
+- Open innovation platforms: these are virtual spaces that bring together the challenges of companies, public institutions, and organisations, and aim to connect companies and individuals specialized in different sectors; to promote innovation initiatives such as those mentioned above.

 Benefits of the open innovation model